casomarr/Minitalk/README.md

 - Signal Handling: Uses SIGUSR1 and SIGUSR2 to represent binary data (1 and 0).

 ## Implementation Details
 While the project is intended to teach bit shifting for encoding and decoding messages, I implemented it differently at the time.
-Instead of using bit shifting, I:
+The project consists of two programs: a client and a server.

+- Client:
+    - Sends a message character by character to the server.
-1. Encoded Bits: Used a static array of binary weights (128, 64, 32, etc.) to convert each character into its 8-bit binary representation.
+    - Each character is broken down into its 8-bit binary representation using a static array of binary weights (128, 64, 32, etc.).
-2. Decoded Bits: Reconstructed the character by summing the weighted bits received from the client.
-3. Signal Communication: Sent each bit using kill() and SIGUSR1/SIGUSR2, with the server signaling readiness for the next bit.
+    - Each bit is sent to the server as a signal (SIGUSR1 for 1 and SIGUSR2 for 0).
+    - Waits for the server to acknowledge receipt of each bit (SIGUSR1) before sending the next one.

+- Server:
+    - Listens for incoming signals from the client.
+    - Accumulates 8 bits to reconstruct each character using a reverse lookup of binary weights.
+    - Once a full character is received, it is appended to the message.
+    - Signals the client when it is ready to receive the next bit (SIGUSR1).
+    - Prints the complete message when the null terminator (\0) is received.

+Signal handling is implemented using the sigaction system call to ensure reliable communication between processes.

 ## Challenges
 - Bit Manipulation: Implementing binary encoding/decoding without bit shifting required careful handling of binary weights.